ENAMOUR-KI/KI_intend_recognition/cache/README.md

 # Emotion Classification
-model.zip required to be at this location
+model.zip and emotion_categorial_model.pkl required to be at this location